Before the invention of nylon fiber, the pioneers used plant matter to make ropes or cords.

 Making cordage from grass is a simple, straightforward process that you can complete in three steps.

-The steps listed above may seem complicated, but you will agree with us that it is far from that.
+The steps listed above may seem complicated, however, you will agree with us that it is far from that.
 Here are the detailed descriptions of each step.

 You can make rope from different plant materials such as grass fibers, manilla hemp, straw, flex, nettles, yucca, etc.